 Damage caused by heavy rain and cyclones can make travel difficult.

+However, it is the only way to travel between Port Moresby and other provinces.
 Delays and cancellations of international and domestic flights occur regularly.
 Check with your airline before travel and be prepared for the possibility of a lengthy wait at the airport.